 The Haynesville Formation was named after the town of Haynesville in Claiborne Parish, Louisiana.
 Geologists identified the Haynesville Formation over 60 years ago, and classified it as a rock formation formed during the Upper Jurassic period.

-The Barnett Shale is located in 24 Texas counties, listed below, as shown in the map of the Barnett Shale.
+The Barnett Shale is located in 24 Texas counties, as shown in the map to the right.

 The history of oil and gas exploration in Texas is a long one, dating from the first major discovery at Corsicana in 1894.
 Years later, the Lucas No. 1 well blew at Spindletop near Beaumont in 1901 and the industry took another huge step forward in becoming a dominant feature in the Texas economy and lifestyle.